 Column Layout Options

-Or, select a different color for each column unit.
+Or, select a different color theme for each column unit.

-I look forward to seeing photos of your color combinations!
+We look forward to you sharing photos of your Quilt to Give color combinations!

 • Determine which fabrics will become the outside column strips.
-My choice was easy, I did not have enough yardage of the red and black fabrics.
-(It may be necessary to buy one or two fabrics to create an attractive color combination.
-Oh darn…go shopping!)
+Our choice was easy, we didn’t have enough yardage of the red and black fabrics.

 - Gather more prints and solid fabrics to be used for the patchy center strips.
-Notice the short yardage of the black and red is now in the patchy stack!
+Notice our short yardage of black and red is now within the patchy stack!

 Quilt for Others with “Quilt to Give” Learn how to set-up and organize a Quilt to Give Event.